Symptoms of chronic inflammation of the appendix. What is chronic appendicitis and how to treat it? Can appendicitis be chronic?

 • How the diet will change depends on the patient himself.

-No fatty, salty, acidic foods.
+No fatty, salty, sour foods.

 Only boiled and proper food.
 A feature of the diet after appendicitis is the daily consumption of a significant amount of food.
 Water-alkaline balance is important in the process of rapid recovery of the patient.

-With proper adherence to dietary nutrition, the healing process will make itself felt 2 weeks after the operation.
+If you follow the correct diet, the healing process will make itself felt 2 weeks after the operation.

 Prohibited products for the patient